 Another situation is in older large breed dogs, especially those that are overweight.
 These dogs may have chronically weakened ligaments and the ligaments may progressively stretch over time.
 In this situation the ligament may partially tear causing a chronic waxing and waning lameness.
 This partially torn ligament may then suddenly rupture at any time even if the dog is not doing anything particularly active.
 As the ligaments in both knees are likely to be chronically weakened it is common in this situation for both knees to have a cruciate injury during the animal’s life.

 There is a genetic component in that certain breeds are more likely to develop chronically weakened cruciate ligaments.
-Those breeds at higher risk include: Neopolitan mastiff, Newfoundland, Akita, St. Bernard, Rottweiler, Chesapeake Bay retriever, Staffordshire bull terrier.
+Those breeds at higher risk include: Neopolitan mastiff, Newfoundland, Akita, St. Bernard, Rottweiler, Chesapeake Bay Retriever and Staffordshire Bull Terrier.

-If the ligament has completely ruptured/torn it is possible to feel the backwards and forwards motion of the tibia relative to the femur at the knee joint.
+If the ligament has completely ruptured it is possible to feel the backwards and forwards motion of the tibia relative to the femur at the knee joint.
 If there is a partial tear then diagnosis can be more difficult.
 Usually sedation is needed to accurately assess the knee joint.
 Often with chronic cruciate injuries or partial tears there will be thickening of the knee joint and pain when manipulating the knee.
-Xray’s of the knee may show an increase in the volume of joint fluid and arthritic changes within and around the joint.
-A combination of palpation of the joint and taking Xray’s usually allows accurate diagnosis of cruciate injury though sometimes exploratory surgery of the knee joint is needed to confirm the diagnosis.
+X-rays of the knee may show an increase in the volume of joint fluid and arthritic changes within and around the joint.
+A combination of palpation of the joint and taking X-rays usually allows accurate diagnosis of cruciate injury although sometimes exploratory surgery of the knee joint is needed to confirm the diagnosis.

 There are a variety of techniques available to alter knee joint mechanics and the TTO combines two of the most successful techniques, the TPLO (tibial plateau levelling osteotomy) and TTA (tibial tuberosity advancement).
 In the normal knee joint the slope on the top surface of the tibia results in a lot of load bearing force being exerted onto the CCL.
 If the ligament is ruptured this force causes the tibia to move forwards.
 If the top surface of the tibia is made level then there is no force to move the tibia forwards and so the knee joint remains stable despite having no CCL.